Genius Camper Organization Accessories and Ideas from a Pro!

-I don’t know about you, but I seriously struggle in the camper organization department, and am ALWAYS in search of camper tips and hacks to make better use of my small space.
+I don’t know about you, but I seriously struggle in the RV organization department, and am ALWAYS in search of camper organization tips and hacks to make better use of my small RV space.

-And let’s be honest – it can be DAUNTING to find homes for all the little things we need to have a fun camp trip.
+And let’s be honest – it can be DAUNTING to find homes for all the little things we need to have a fun camping trip.

 She has 6 grown kids, and was a certified professional organizer for FIVE YEARS – she owned her own business!
-She started RVing full time in July of 2017 in Fred the Minnie Winnie, owns the Organized Kamper, and is sharing her best tips for camper life today!
+She started RVing full-time in July of 2017 in Fred the Minnie Winnie and is sharing her best tips for RV organization today!

-You can get a preview of some of the information below in this quick video I put together about some camper organization strategies we use!
+You can get a preview of some of the information below in this quick video I put together about some RV organization strategies we use!